Living Legends, Tales Alive

 They Who Breathe Life Anew Into The Myths Of The Past

-Gratitude to my talented friends who contributed their efforts to recreate ancient art with me in this project- Dorit Elena, Lizza Hasan, Natalia Perlaza, Cece Carriker, Eliza Bashirah, Olga El.
-Big thanks to Sean Dodds, true to his role as Achilles, the leader and director of Warriors Of Elysium for all his generous support in contributing much of the costuming and armaments as well as sharing his extensive knowledge of ancient martial arts, and to the talented members of his wonderful troupe who brought the past to life: Tanya Stelts in the role of Penthesilea, Lily Caitland Bozeman, Paige Shearer, Carina Graham, Liza Poling, April Raver, Codie Rice, Kwanzaa Barnes, Frank Gurchik, Sam Day and Trent Lawrence.
+Gratitude to my talented friends who contributed their efforts to recreate ancient art with me in this project.
+Big thanks to Sybilla Bakzaza-Dodds, director of Warriors Of Elysium for contributing much of the costuming and armaments as well as sharing extensive knowledge of ancient martial arts, and to the talented members of this wonderful troupe who gave life to the past.

 The heart beating within the breast defines the character of champions, who wear